 If you have an idea on a course you would like us to offer, please get in touch.
 We can also design individual Deepening Courses.

-The full cost of Deepening Courses, including the group calls and six individual sessions, is $425-$495.
+The full cost of Deepening Courses, comprising 6 hours of group calls plus six individual sessions, is $495.

 With Fiona Robertson